 Also, I never noticed before, but as soon as you activate a setting in the smb.conf file, it is active on the net share, before you save smb.conf, so you don't have to restart samba after.
 Because of valid users = %S, you need to log on to the share:

-BUT – you can't yet – you have to have a samba password for your user e.g. stevee:
+BUT – you can't yet – you have to have an encrypted samba password for your user e.g. stevee:

 sudo smbpasswd -a stevee